nodejs/node/doc/api/console.markdown

     $ node script.js 2> error.log | tee info.log

-In daily use, the blocking/non-blocking dichotomy is not something you should worry about unless you log huge amounts of data.
+Typically, the blocking/non-blocking dichotomy is not something you should worry about unless you log huge amounts of data.

 ### console.assert(value[, message][, ...])